 Some of the “Serious Injuries” defined by The No-Fault Law are very clear and cause no confusion.
 For example, you either fractured a bone in your body or you did not.
 There usually can be little debate as to whether a motorist or pedestrian suffered a fractured bone.

-The bottom line is that if a Judge rules that injuries from a car accident are not “Serious Injuries”, there can be no lawsuit.
+The bottom line is that if a judge rules that injuries from an auto accident are not “Serious Injuries,” there can be no lawsuit.

 When Must I File a Lawsuit for Injuries Sustained in a Motor Vehicle Accident?